-These sheets are an excellent option for someone who wants a luxurious high-quality cotton sheet with minimal sheen and sturdy durability.
+These best luxury sheets are an excellent option for someone who wants high-quality cotton sheets with minimal sheen and sturdy durability.
 These sheets are made from 100% extra long staple mercerized Egyptian cotton.
 They have a cool, crisp, and soft feel on the skin – the best of both worlds as far as style is concerned.
 Available in all sizes with the option to personalize with your monogram.

 The Mellani Egyptian cotton sheet set has a 450-thread count and is chemical-free.
 Woven from extra long staple Egyptian cotton, these sheets offer a smooth, sateen weave.
 They are breathable, fade-resistant, durable, and have deep pockets.
 The best part about the Mellani brand is that they offer a lifetime guarantee.